timmahrt/praatIO.js/README.md

 ### Methods

 Here is a short summary of the provided functions.
-Please see the documentation for details.
+Please see the documentation for details: [praatIO jsdocs page](http://timmahrt.github.io/praatIO.js/)

 The main data structures